Mass surveillance in China: Police cloud

 In 2020, reporting by Human Rights Watch indicated that public security bureaus (PSB's) across the country began implementing "Police Cloud" systems in order to aggregate data from healthcare, social media activity and Internet browsing activity, reportedly to track and predict the activities of activists, dissidents, and ethnic minorities, including those alleged to be in possession of "extreme thoughts".
 The Central Political and Legal Affairs Commission plans to construct a network of police clouds in every provincial and municipal public security bureau, eventually interlinking them together in one unified national police cloud system.

 The police cloud system aims to integrate information from all available sources to public security bureaus, including but not limited to residential addresses, family relations, birth control information, religious affiliations, hotel, flight records, train records, biometrics, CCTV footage, mail delivery information and information shared across from other government departments.
 Reporting by Human Rights Watch also revealed PSB's also intended to purchase data such as navigation data on the Internet (browsing histories) and the logistical purchase and transaction records of major e-commerce companies from third party brokers in order to more effectively predict crime while cracking down and targeting any potential dissent.

 Sharp eyes project

-Sharp Eyes (锐眼工程 (Ruì yǎn gōngchéng)) is a project which aims to surveil a hundred percent of public space using surveillance in China by 2020, according to the 13th Five Year Plan released in 2016.
+Sharp Eyes (雪亮工程 (xuě liàng gōngchéng)) is a project which aims to surveil a hundred percent of public space using surveillance in China by 2020, according to the 13th Five Year Plan released in 2016.
 Although it is questionable whether such targets outlined in the plan have been achieved, the 14th Five Year Plan continues with the project, instructing public security organs to: "closely guard against, and crack down on, the infiltration, sabotage, subversion and separatist activities by hostile forces".